izzy-q/product-price-finder/README.md

 ## Description
-Scrapes the prices of monitors on amazon and returns the data as a csv file
+Scrapes the prices of monitors on Amazon and returns the data as a .csv file.

+#### What I Learned
+- Beautifulsoup 4
+- Requests
+- Working with files in python